Unidata/siphon/README.rst

 **no APIs are considered stable.** While we won't break things just for fun, many things may still change as we work through design issues.

+We support Python 2.7 as well as Python >= 3.2.

 Installation
 ------------